 Send Steve news, announcements and links of interest to our members.
 Steve is past board member, past editor of the newsletter and our webmaster.

-A National Audubon vice-president and directory of SC Audubon, we're proud to have Norm on our board.
+A National Audubon vice-president and directory of SC Audubon, we're proud to have Sharon on our board.